Athma-Vasi/veridian-orchard/README.md

 # 🌿 Veridian Orchard: E-Commerce Platform

 A high-performance, fully custom e-commerce solution built on the Shopify platform for a specialty houseplant and gardening supply retailer.
-This project demonstrates advanced Shopify Theme Development, custom Front-End Engineering, and Back-End integration using the native Shopify Liquid and API ecosystem.
+This project demonstrates advanced Shopify Theme Development, custom Front-End Engineering, and Back-End integration using the native Shopify Hydrogen & Oxygen ecosystem.

 ## 🛠️ Tech Stack